MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-for-virtualized-desktop-infrastructure.md

 ### Microsoft Edge crashes in older versions of XenApp and XenDesktop

-This issue should be mitigated in newer versions however if you are encountering this issue in your environment, you can work around the issue by disabling Citrix API Hooks for Edge, see [How to Disable Citrix API Hooks on a Per-application Basis.](https://support.citrix.com/article/CTX107825)
+This issue should be mitigated in newer versions of these products.
+However, if you're encountering this issue in your environment, you can work around the issue by disabling Citrix API Hooks for Microsoft Edge, see [How to Disable Citrix API Hooks on a Per-application Basis.](https://support.citrix.com/article/CTX107825)

 ### Degraded performance when rendering pages with exceptionally large HTML tables